ganeshmkharvi/node-web-api-oracle-db/README.md

 ### Task description

 There is only 1 Get api i.e. /api/welcome which returns few records that have been created in oracledb in the nodejs code.
 You will get all the details in the postman collection inside this repo.
-To access the api you would require a jwk token which you would get from id_token query string after you login from your coginito hosted url.
+To access the api you would require a jwt token which you would get from id_token query string in your call back url that you get after login from your coginito hosted url.

 ### Built With